U.S. Department of Justice

 - the Assistant Director at the Central Office level.

-Staff may not disclose the contents of LOUO directives to inmates or non-Bureau employees, except as authorized in this chapter.
+Staff may not disclose the contents of LOUO directives to inmates or non-Bureau employees, except as authorized in the later in this chapter.

 Staff may refer to LOUO directives in correspondence, audit papers, reports, and other administrative documents.
 The text of limited portions of these policies may be repeated or summarized in such documents when staff determine it is necessary and prudent to respond fully to an inquiry.
 For example, it may be necessary to summarize a portion of a sensitive policy in a Use of Force report.